ViliMakinen/kisaveikkaukset/README.md

 - Docker
 - Heroku

-Url: https://kisaveikkaukset.herokuapp.com/  //disclaimer: Currently there are no active tournaments.
+https://kisaveikkaukset.herokuapp.com/ - disclaimer: currently there are no active tournaments.